fwsGonzo/quickjs-varnish/README.md

 ```

 Storage VMs are not ephemeral like request VMs.
 They can also store their state through updates and even Varnish restarts given that the program writer implements this through a state file.
 Not covered here.

+## Uploading programs and live updates

+The upload script in the scripts folder contains a not-so-secret key as well as a Host header that is used to POST programs directly to a running Varnish instance.

+When a program is being uploaded, you can cancel the upload at any time.
+If a program fails to initialize and crashes, it will not be applied.
+Only programs that initialize properly can become the next active program.
+We recommend that tests are run as part of the initialization process.
+For example, in a JavaScript program we can run tests by calling the test functions from the global scope.

+If all tests succeed the program will become active.
+It is then written to disk at a specified location in the KVM VMOD configuration.
+That means, if the system crashes or restarts, the program will reappear as you last sent it once Varnish comes back online.

+To undo a program change you must send another program.
+The easiest way to go back in time and send a previously known good program is using version control.

 ## Layout